-For all NCAA non-predetermined preliminary round competition, unless otherwise stated, the host institution/agency shall make reservations for the participating institutions/student-athlete(s) and advise them of the arrangements.
+For all NCAA non-predetermined preliminary round competition, unless otherwise stated, the host institution/agency or the NCAA (see sport specific section for details) shall make reservations for the participating institutions/student-athlete(s) and advise them of the arrangements.
 The selected hotel properties shall be within no more than 30 miles (30 minutes) of the competition site and be priced at a fair and reasonable market room rate.
 The selection of a competition site may be dependent on availability and quality of rooms for participating institutions/student-athletes.
-Championship participants are mandated to stay at the official NCAA hotel properties for the event.
-Any participants staying outside of the official NCAA hotel block will not be reimbursed.
+Each participating institution/student-athlete is obligated to confirm or cancel the accommodations.
+Twenty-six rooms should be reserved for each team (16 double doubles and 10 run of house).